athos/maeni/README.md

 # maeni

-A Clojure library designed to ... well, that part is up to you.
+A Clojure implementation of Forth programming language

 ## Usage